With U.S. security umbrella at stake, Abe to go all out forging ties with Trump | The Japan Times

 It is too early to tell if Abe can forge ties with Trump similar to those between Prime Minister Yasuhiro Nakasone and President Ronald Reagan in the 1980s, and Prime Minister Junichiro Koizumi and President George W. Bush in the 2000s.

 But some experts say that Abe, who became Japan’s fourth-longest-serving postwar prime minister on Dec.
-5, can benefit from the fact that Trump sees him as a strong leader and a bridge between the U.S. and Asia — especially when Trump is predicted to work more bilaterally rather than through a multilateral framework, in stark contrast with departing President Barack Obama’s “pivot” to Asia.
+5, can serve as a bridge between the U.S. and Asia because Trump sees him as a strong leader — especially when Trump is predicted to work more bilaterally rather than through a multilateral framework, in stark contrast with departing President Barack Obama’s “pivot” to Asia.

 “You have to look at the whole Asian region to deal with regional security issues there.
 Abe can tell Trump much about the delicate balance of Asia,” a senior Foreign Ministry official said.